 My favourite is when Diane does these all-over waves (which always look natural, never obviously curling ironed).
 Makeup is her usual taupey lids, no liner, with a pop of cool pink on the lips for contrast.
 I know she likes to do her own makeup, but with such a stunning canvas, it's a shame she doesn't go more experimental, right?

 I get this lipstick when I take it in as part of the entire look... but up close, I just can't.
 I need my brown lips to have a bit of red in them, more marasla-ish, instead of straight-up brown.
 Still, I like how Daisy styled the colour, with bare skin, defined lower lashes and the cutest eye-skimming fringe.

 Pixie is one of those beauty chameleons (Léa Seydoux is another) who can pull off a crazy variety of hair and makeup looks.
 The nose ring is SO right on her, with smudgy eyes, pale matte pink lips and dark brunette waves.
 If I could change anything, it would just be to brush out the curls so they aren't separated.

-Pre-baby, we could always count on Olivia to bring the exciting makeup looks (remember the electric blue cat eyes?).
+Pre-baby, we could always count on Olivia to bring the exciting makeup looks.
 Now, not so much, but as a new mom, that's to be expected.
 Here, skin is all glowy, brow-filling game is on point and I like her hair's soft waves and highlights.